osmfoundation/donation-drive/README.md

 # donate.openstreetmap.org website

-This repository provides is the code used for the https://donate.openstreetmap.org/ website.
+This repository is the code used for the https://donate.openstreetmap.org/ website.

 The PHP functions are for inserting the pending donations into the database and processing the paypal IPN callback.